 Steam Family Sharing: The Rules

-Steam Family Sharing allows you to share your Steam games with friends and family, but it does come with a few key limitations.
-These limitations are:
+Steam Family Sharing allows you to share your Steam games with friends and family, but doing so isn’t always easy.
+A series of conditions need to be met first:

 - A few select games cannot be shared.
 The vast majority of games on Steam support Family Sharing, but to check which games in your library don’t support it, click here.
 (You’ll need to be signed in to your Steam account on your browser.)